mumbleskates/prost/README.md

 `ReverseBuffer` allocates lazily, grows exponentially, and stores its data in multiple allocations of increasing size.
 It is often the most efficient type to encode a `bilrost` message into, and it can be efficiently read and copied out as a `bytes::Buf` the same as the other options (`Vec` and `Bytes`).

+`ReverseBuffer` can be converted directly into a `Vec<u8>` with the `into_vec` method; this method will copy the content if necessary, although if possible (if the buffer is one fully-initialized slice) the buffer will be directly converted without copying the data.

-Both classes also provide a `slices` method which allows iterating over the slices in the buffer for vectored writing.
+Both `ReverseBuffer` and `ReverseBufReader` also provide a `slices` method which allows iterating over the slices in the buffer for vectored writing.

 ### Encoding and decoding example